GIST-DSLab/GFN_to_ARC/README.md

 ## Branches

 - **`main`**: Stable branch containing the core GFlowNet implementation for ARC-style environments and trajectory saving.
-- **`LLM-Experiment-clean`**: Dedicated branch for downstream LLM fine-tuning experiments described in the paper (e.g., Section 4.3/4.4).
+- **`LLM-Experiment`**: Dedicated branch for downstream LLM fine-tuning experiments described in the paper (e.g., Section 4.3/4.4).
 This branch contains code for preparing trajectory datasets and integrating them with LLaMA-based models.

 ---